X Modality Assisting RGBT Object Tracking: Conclusion

 \section{Conclusion}

-A high-performance X-Net is proposed to effectively address the RGBT tracking task.
-By integrating three meticulously crafted and impactful design modules, including PGM, FIM and DRM, X-Net demonstrates a significant enhancement in tracking performance.
-Firstly, the PGM is proposed to integrate object cues from multi-modalities directly and reduce noise interference effectively, which is a plug-and-play pixel feature representation module via self-knowledge distillation learning.
-Secondly, to effectively address the scale changes and construct the cross-modal communication relationship of multi-modal deep features, we propose the FIM combining a spatial-dimensional shift strategy and a mixed feature interaction transformer.
-Finally, the DRM is proposed to determine the re-tracking strategy by adopting a refinement strategy and optical flow algorithm.
-Experimental results on three benchmark datasets demonstrate that the proposed X-Net outperforms the state-of-the-art trackers.
-In further work, our study aims to investigate the crucial cues provided by multi-modal features that impact tracking performance, and develop the knowledge distillation-based theoretical framework in the field of RGBT tracking.
+In this study, A high-performance X-Net is proposed, designed to effectively address the RGBT tracking task.
+The network integrates three carefully crafted and impactful design modules: PGM, FIM, and DRM, each contributing to a significant enhancement in tracking performance.
+The PGM integrates object cues from multi-modalities directly and mitigates noise interference effectively, operating as a plug-and-play pixel feature representation module through self-knowledge distillation learning.
+The FIM is introduced to address scale changes and facilitate cross-modal communication among multi-modal deep features, achieved through a combination of a spatial-dimensional shift strategy and a mixed feature interaction transformer.
+Finally, the DRM determines the re-tracking strategy using a refinement approach and optical flow algorithm.
+The experimental results across three benchmark datasets confirm that the proposed X-Net outperforms existing state-of-the-art trackers and achieves performance gains of 0.47$\%$/1.2$\%$ in the average of PR/SR, respectively.
+However, the tracking performance and runtime efficiency of the proposed method on long sequence datasets with more challenging attributes need further enhancement.
+As part of future work, our research will investigate the critical cues provided by multi-modal features that influence tracking performance and expand the knowledge distillation-based theoretical framework within the realm of RGBT tracking.